redhat-cop/businessautomation-cop/deployment-examples/pam-eap-setup/README.md

                  - install_dir       : Installation directory.
 Defaults to 'pam7'.
                                        If specified, installation will first happen to default location and then moved to this one.
+                                       Startup scripts will be placed in the directory specified by this option.

                  - jvm_memory        : Configures the '-Xmx' parameter of JVM.
 Number is assumed to imply MB.
                                        Example 'jvm_memory=4096' will be '-Xmx4096m'